op7ic/BlueTeam.Lab/README.md

 # Credentials

 Once lab is constructed, Terraform will print out actual location of the systems and associated credentials.
-Example output can be found below.
+An example output can be found below.

 ```
 Network Setup: